akisaini/mastodon/README.md

 4) Comments throughout the file yt2.py help  explaining the methods.

+There are 5 methods as of now:

+video_identification(): This method returns the videoId given a query and maxResults by the user. maxResults specifies the maximum number of items that will be returned.
+Allowed value are 0 to 50 inclusive at once.

+get_vid_stats(): This method returns all the information regarding a video.
+Needs the videoId as input.
+Can be changed to gather more information.

+get_vid_description(): This method returns the entire description section of a video as txt and stores it in a file.

+get_desc_links(): This method uses regex to collect and return links from a file.
+Input is the file created by get_vid_description() method.

+fetch_comments(): This method returns all the information regarding comments.
+Returns 'comments', 'like count', 'published date', 'replies', 'published date for reply' and 'total comments'.
+Input required is videoId and maxResults. maxResults specifies the maximum number of items that will be returned.
+Allowed values are 0 to 100 inclusive at once.
+The method runs in loop to cover the entire quota of 10,000 API calls in one day.

 --------------------------------------------------------------------

 At present, we are able to fetch all the links from a video in it's description section and store that in a file.